sosiristseng/sosiristseng.github.io/docs/devops/github-actions/pages-gha.md

     permissions:
       pages: write # to deploy to Pages
       id-token: write # to verify the deployment originates from an appropriate source
+      actions: read # to download an artifact uploaded by `actions/upload-pages-artifact@v3`
     environment:
       name: github-pages
       url: ${{ steps.deployment.outputs.page_url }}